grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/00 End-of-test Summary.md

 import { jUnit, textSummary } from 'https://jslib.k6.io/k6-summary/0.0.1/index.js';

 export function handleSummary(data) {
   console.log('Preparing the end-of-test summary...');

-    // Send the results to some remote server or trigger a hook let resp = http.post('https://httpbin.test.k6.io/anything', JSON.stringify(data));
+  // Send the results to some remote server or trigger a hook const resp = http.post('https://httpbin.test.k6.io/anything', JSON.stringify(data));
   if (resp.status != 200) {
     console.error('Could not send summary, got status ' + resp.status);
   }

   return {
-        'stdout': textSummary(data, { indent: ' ', enableColors: true}), // Show the text summary to stdout...
+    'stdout': textSummary(data, { indent: ' ', enableColors: true }), // Show the text summary to stdout...
     '../path/to/junit.xml': jUnit(data), // but also transform it and save it as a JUnit XML...
     'other/path/to/summary.json': JSON.stringify(data), // and a JSON with all the details...
     // And any other JS transformation of the data you can think of,
     // you can write your own JS helpers to transform the summary data however you like!
-    }
+  };
 }
 ```